 Welcome to Ada!
-Congratulations on being offered a role with your new employer and enrolling as a Higher-Level Apprentice.
-The next 36 months as you study your BSc Apprenticeship Degree with Ada and complete your initial employment will be a stretching and testing rollercoaster in which we look forward to pushing you to excel and learn not only to be a highly competent entry-level software engineer but also a rounded, reflective professional well prepared to blaze a trail through your organisation as a digital pioneer.
+Congratulations on being accepted onto your apprenticeship programme.
+The next 36 months as you study for you Degree Apprenticeship with Ada and complete your initial employment will be a stretching and testing rollercoaster in which we look forward to pushing you to excel and learn not only to be a highly competent technical expert, but also a rounded, reflective professional well prepared to blaze a trail through your organisation as a digital pioneer.